docker/docs/docker-for-windows/wsl-tech-preview.md

 Ensure you have completed the steps described in the Prerequisites section **before** installing the Tech Preview.

 Follow the usual Docker Desktop installation instructions to install the Tech Preview.
-After a successfully installation, the Docker Desktop menu displays the **WSL 2 Tech Preview** option.
+After a successful installation, the Docker Desktop menu displays the **WSL 2 Tech Preview** option.

 ![WSL 2 Tech Preview Desktop UI](images/wsl2-ui.png)